 - For every gallon of water, mix a ½ cup chlorine solution and use that to fill the units water basket and cover the parts affected by mold growth.

 - Let the solution stay inside the units basket for about 15 minutes to destroy any mold spores leftover.

-- Rinse it thoroughly with clean water and empty out the water basket.
+- Rinse it with clean water thoroughly and empty out the water basket.

 - Set the water basket back into your unit following manufacturer’s instructions.

 That’s all!
 It’s not so hard to clean a dehumidifier.
-Your dehumidifier ensures that you breathe in healthy and clean air, so it’s only logical that you routinely clean it and prevent mold and other grime and dirt from building up.
+Your dehumidifier ensures that you breathe in healthy and clean air, so it’s only logical that you regularly clean it and prevent mold and other grime and dirt from building up.

 Cleaning it regularly also ensures that you’ll be using your unit for a long time.
 It’s recommended that you carry out through cleaning at least once a month.